RuoChoXio/ETrajEval/README.md

 ## 🙏 Acknowledgments

-We extend our sincere gratitude to **[Guangzhou Qutui Technology](https://quwangroup.com/)** for their valuable support and collaboration.
+We extend our sincere gratitude to **[Guangzhou Quwan Technology](https://quwangroup.com/)** for their valuable support and collaboration.